 3. Don’t over-estimate your handiness

-Installation of a furnace can require a licensed professional and may have to follow certain government regulations, especially for propane models.
+Installation of a furnace can require a licensed professional (Visit totalhvacservice.com for Furnace Installation Services) and may have to follow certain government regulations, especially for propane models.
 Regardless of how knowledgeable you might be when it comes to home improvement, this might be something best left to professionals.

 4. The furnace is only half of the story